jgbarah/aframe-playground/maps/README.md

     wireframe: true"
         id="terrain"></a-entity>
 ```

+We can see the result by inserting this entity in an A-Frame scene, as I do in `wireframe.html`.
+[Check the actual scene in your browser](wireframe.html)

 To have colored texture, we start by creating a color relief file, as explained in [Creating color relief and slope shading with gdaldem](https://blog.mastermaps.com/2012/06/creating-color-relief-and-slope-shading.html).
 For example (first column is elevation, the other three is RGB):